clearmatics/libff/README.md

 * `alt_bn128`:
    an alternative to `bn128`, somewhat slower but avoids dynamic code generation.

+* `mnt`:
+   An implementation of the MNT cycle (MNT4-MNT6) with small fields.

+* `bls12-377`:
+   An implementation of the BLS12-377 curve as introduced in the [Zexe](https://eprint.iacr.org/2018/962.pdf) paper.

 Note that `bn128` requires an x86-64 CPU while the other curve choices should be architecture-independent.